-Financial Summary

-Integrated Planning and Reporting
+Contents Financial Summary Integrated Planning and Reporting Operational Plan Services Provided Page

-Operational Plan

-Services Provided

-Capital Works Program

-Financial Statements

-Statement of Revenue Policy

 Financial Summary

 The Council has developed a four-year Delivery Program and a ten-year Community Strategic Plan.
 The Council's Operational Budget is in its third year of these plans.
 The major focus of the Council in developing the budget is to ensure its long term financial sustainability and to maintain its assets.
 The setting of the budget has been based on the guiding principles of the Community Strategic Plan.